DanCCroft/LSC-Serial-Parser/README.md

   and corrected during analysis.
 - No data appears immediately during a SAMPLE run:  Data transmission may not begin until the first sample completes.
 This is expected behavior.
+- Interrupted runs followed by restart:
+  - If a run is interrupted and capture continues, partial output from the aborted run may remain in the same file as the new run.
+This can cause parsing failures.
+  - To avoid this, stop the capture process (**sudo systemctl stop lsc-capture.service**) after an interruption before restarting the instrument run.
+This ensures data is isolated in a separate file.

 ## License